Wooden hot tubs round for 4 – 10 Persons

 1. Locating the materials

-Your first undertaking will be to get wooden panels.
-Siberian spruce, larch, thermo wood, and red cedar can be used for constructing a wooden hot tub.
-The thickness should be no less than 40 mm.
+Your first undertaking will be to get wooden staves.
+Siberian spruce, larch, thermo wood, and red cedar can be used for building wooden hot tubs.
+The thickness should be approx. 40 mm.

 2. Cutting the panels